Warren County reports 11 new COVID cases

 These cases include positive results from at-home COVID tests, including other tests processed through a lab or an official testing site.

-According to state data, the seven-day rolling positivity rate for the county is 4.0%.

-The county reported the death on Tuesday of an 80-year-old hospital patient, who was vaccinated.

-As of Tuesday, there have been a total of 85 COVID-related deaths in Washington County.
+As of Tuesday there have been a total of 85 COVID-related deaths in Washington County, including the most recent death of an 80-year-old hospital patient reported on Tuesday.

 Saratoga County

-According to Warren County data, there are 138 COVID patients throughout Capital Region hospitals, six more than Tuesday's report.
+According to Warren County data, there are 130 COVID patients throughout Capital Region hospitals, eight fewer than Wednesday’s report.

 The number of patients admitted to Capital Region hospitals has been on a sharp decline since December and January, when that number had reached over 400.